robtech21/download-manager/README.md

 # Download Manager

 ## Why
-Because I don't like using a web browser to download files /s
+Because I don't like using a web browser to download files(s)

 ## Installation